YWCA: World YWCA Day

 In 1948, World YWCA's Observance Day was born, to help each member see how she could act locally in relation to the theme for the year.
 Some chosen themes for the Observance Day have been: My Faith and My Work, My Place in the World, My Contribution to World Peace, I Confront a Changing World, Toward One World and My Task in Family Life Today.
 In 1972, the event name was changed to World YWCA Day, and the date of celebration for World YWCA Day became April 24.

 YWCAs around the world

 YWCA has a presence in over 100 countries, and includes national and regional entities in eight global regions.
-Many regional YWCAs operate as independent entities at the local level and belong to their country’s national YWCA body as part of a federated, membership-based model.
+Many regional YWCAs operate as independent entities at the local level and belong to their country's national YWCA body as part of a federated, membership-based model.

 Europe

-The European YWCA includes national YWCAs in Belarus, Denmark, Great Britain, Norway, Romania, and more.
+The European YWCA includes national YWCAs in Belarus, Belgium, Denmark, Great Britain, Norway, Romania, and more.
 The European YWCA is a regional legally registered body, serving as an umbrella organization for the national YWCAs around the European continent.
+YWCA Scotland works under the name The Young Women's Movement.